10 Common Signs of a Blown Head Gasket

 It is important to note that different head gaskets will falter at different stages and temperatures.
 Aluminum has a tendency to expand more quickly than other metals when it is heated, so an aluminum cylinder head is less desirable than other choices.

-Like every other fix, head gaskets too can be fixed at home by yourself without a mechanics’ help.
-Yes I mean you can it yourself at home spending less money but this depends on the level of damage.
+Like every other fixes, head gaskets too can be fix at home by yourself without a mechanics help.
+Yes i mean you can it yourself at home spending less money but this depends on the level in which the damage is.

 If the head gasket issue is just manifesting and it has not cause any problems on other parts of the engine then you can manage it at home.
 There is a point where the damage is too great and you will need the expertise of a professional to replace the gasket.